byzyworks/tridymake-mscs-edition/tridydb-cli/README.md

 ### **Raw Definition: `@end`**

-Similar to an ending quotation mark, the `@end` clause is used as an ending delimiter for raw input clauses like `@json` and `@yaml`.
+Similar to an ending quotation mark, the `@end` clause is used as an ending delimiter for raw input clauses like `@json`, `@yaml`, and `@xml`.
 Whereby these would pass control over parsing the input to their respective interpreter, `@end` closes this input and passes control back to the Tridy interpreter.

 `@end` always appears at the end of a raw input string, as it is required for the Tridy statement to be completed with a Tridy-parsed semicolon in any case.
 The raw input string enclosed by the beginning delimiter and `@end` can be one to several lines long if need be, where line feed characters will either be trimmed out or kept in accordance with the format used.